 In your Excel file:

-Now you're all set from an Excel perspective!
+Now you're all set from Excel!

 In your Word document:

-Select the Mailings tab in the upper navigation bar.
-From there go to the Select Recipients menu and choose Use an Existing List.
+Select the Mailings tab from the navigation bar at the top.
+From there go to the "Select Recipients" menu and choose "Use an Existing List".

-Once you've previewed the merge and are happy with your email, select Finish and Merge then Merge to Email for your email to send to the addresses from your excel sheet.
+You can see from the screenshot below that the <<Mail_Merge_Link>> field has been inserted.
+Once you've previewed the merge and are happy with your email, select "Finish and Merge" and "Merge to E-Mail" to send your email!